-Next, we adjusted the Physical on Hand for the Soccer Cleats, which is a component in the kit.
+Next, we adjust the Physical on Hand for the Soccer Cleats, a kit component, from 10 units to 3 units.
 See below.

 NOTE: If you have inventory in multiple warehouses, be sure to update the quantities in the corresponding warehouse.
 Ordoro’s kit calculations are based on the lowest quantity per warehouse.

 Ordoro has then updated the quantity available for the kit from 10 to 3.
 This happened because the Soccer Cleats are the new limiting factor.
 The Soccer Cleat quantity is less than the Soccer Ball quantity.

 You can also adjust inventory for the component SKUs using Ordoro’s Purchase Order feature.
 See this help article about creating a Purchase Order and receiving Goods Receipts.